amureki/doorman-telegram-bot/README.md

 # Solutions

-1. Monitor chat for new user event
+- [x] 1.
+Monitor chat for new user event
+- [x] 2.
+Send message to new user
+- [ ] 3.
+Prepare pin message with buttons (should be created by bot)
+- [ ] 4.
+Monitor button click event from new user
+- [ ] 5.
+Ban user after period of time, remove all messages